About Education Grants: The BSAC invites applications for Education grants on an international/worldwide basis.

 - Improve understanding and attitudes among health professionals and/or public toward antibiotic usage

-Education Grants Application Process: Applications received in this category are subject to a four-step review process as follows: 1) an initial triage process, 2) an external peer review process, 3) a final triage process; and 4) final review by The BSAC Grants Committee*.
+Application Process: Applications received in this category are subject to a four-step review process as follows: 1) an initial triage process, 2) an external peer review process, 3) a final triage process; and 4) final review by The BSAC Grants Committee*.
 The initial triage (step 1) is to assess the eligibility of all applicants & research topics, applications not successful at this stage will be rejected and applicants notified directly.
 The final triage process (step 3) is to assess external peer review scores, applications not successful at this stage will be rejected and applicants notified directly.

 *The final review process (step 4) takes place at a BSAC Grants Committee meeting in May each year.
 Applicants are notified of a final decision by the 31 May each year.
 The number of research grants awarded each year is dependent on the overall level of funding available in each year.

-How to Apply for an Education Grant: Applicants must complete the application form on this page.
+Making An Application For A BSAC Education Grant: Applicants must complete the application form on this page.
 The application form must not be altered in any way.

 Applications must be submitted with pages set in the precise order below*.